Somali Youth League: Trust Territory of Somaliland

-Indepedence and formation Somali Republic
+Independence and formation Somali Republic

 British Somaliland remained a protectorate of Britain until June 26, 1960, when it became independent.
 The former Italian Somaliland followed suit five days later.
 On July 1, 1960, the two territories united to form the Somali Republic, albeit within boundaries drawn up by Italy and Britain.
-A government was formed by Abdullahi Issa Mohamud and Muhammad Haji Ibrahim Egal with Aden Abdullah Osman Daar as the first President of the Somali Republic, and Abdirashid Ali Shermarke as Prime Minister, later to become President (from 1967-1969).
+A government was formed by Abdullahi Issa Mohamud and Muhammad Haji Ibrahim Egal with Aden Abdullah Osman Daar as the first President of the Somali Republic, and Abdirashid Ali Shermarke as Prime Minister, later to become President (from 1967–1969).
 On July 20, 1961 and through a popular referendum, the Somali people ratified a new constitution, which was first drafted in 1960.

 In the first national elections after independence, held on 30 March 1964, the SYL won an absolute majority of 69 of the 123 parliamentary seats.
 The remaining seats were divided among 11 parties.
 Five years from then, in general elections held in March 1969, the ruling SYL led by Mohammed Ibrahim Egal returned to power.
 However, in the same year, then President of Somalia Abdirashid Ali Sharmarke was assassinated.